Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 ### TTTSpeedMultiplier(ply, mults, sprinting)
 Called when determining what speed the player should be moving at.\
+*NOTE:* This hook is [predicted](https://wiki.facepunch.com/gmod/prediction).
+This means that in singleplayer, it will not be called in the Client realm.\
 *Realm:* Client and Server\
 *Added in:* 1.0.0\
 *Parameters:*